facebookarchive/django-workload/README.md

 # Django workload by Instagram and Intel

-This project aims to provide a Django workloadbased on a real-world large-scale production workload that serves mobile clients.
+This project aims to provide a Django workload based on a real-world large-scale production workload that serves mobile clients.

 ## Setup